mothership-ec/cog/readme.md

 * `bootstrap.loader` This is an instance of `Message\Cog\Bootstrap\Loader`.
 * `app.loader` This is the instance of the application loader class, which will be the installation's sublass of `Message\Cog\Application\Loader`.
 * `module.loader` This is an instance of `Message\Cog\Module\Loader`.

+## What global events does Cog fire?

+* `terminate` This is the very last thing that happens for any Cog request.
+Use this event for stopping debug timers; garbage collection; data logging; etc.